iaingblack/Dockerfiles/WindowsServer2016/tips.md

 `docker load -i microsoft_mssql-server-windows_6fb5a1dbd3c8_10.0.14393.321.dockerimage`

-CMD EXAMPLES
+#CMD EXAMPLES

-&    seperates commands on a line.
+`&    seperates commands on a line.`

-&&    executes this command only if previous command's errorlevel is 0.
+`&&    executes this command only if previous command's errorlevel is 0.`

-||    (not used above) executes this command only if previous command's errorlevel is NOT 0
+`||    (not used above) executes this command only if previous command's errorlevel is NOT 0`

->    output to a file
+`>    output to a file`

->>    append output to a file
+`>>    append output to a file`

-<    input from a file
+`<    input from a file`

-|    output of one command into the input of another command
+|`    output of one command into the input of another command`

-^    escapes any of the above, including itself, if needed to be passed to a program
+`^    escapes any of the above, including itself, if needed to be passed to a program`

-"    parameters with spaces must be enclosed in quotes
+`"    parameters with spaces must be enclosed in quotes`

-+ used with copy to concatinate files.
-E.G. copy file1+file2 newfile
+`+ used with copy to concatinate files.
+E.G. copy file1+file2 newfile`

-, used with copy to indicate missing parameters.
+`, used with copy to indicate missing parameters.
 This updates the files modified date.
-E.G. copy /b file1,,
+E.G. copy /b file1,,`

-%variablename% a inbuilt or user set environmental variable
+`%variablename% a inbuilt or user set environmental variable`

-!variablename! a user set environmental variable expanded at execution time, turned with SelLocal EnableDelayedExpansion command
+`!variablename! a user set environmental variable expanded at execution time, turned with SelLocal EnableDelayedExpansion command`

-%<number> (%1) the nth command line parameter passed to a batch file. %0 is the batchfile's name.
+`%<number> (%1) the nth command line parameter passed to a batch file. %0 is the batchfile's name.`

-%* (%*) the entire command line.
+`%* (%*) the entire command line.`

-%<a letter> or %%<a letter> (%A or %%A) the variable in a for loop.
-Single % sign at command prompt and double % sign in a batch file.
+`%<a letter> or %%<a letter> (%A or %%A) the variable in a for loop.
+Single % sign at command prompt and double % sign in a batch file.`